consoledotdev/home/content/tools/website-monitoring.md

 and it is easy to understand the status of all your checks at a glance.

-The inclusion of different check types like Whois/domain results and malware scanning is a useful addition to standard website / synthetic monitoring options.
+The inclusion of different check types like Whois/domain results and malware scanning is a useful addition to standard website monitoring options.
 These are the types of checks that are often forgotten, but are as important as ensuring your services stay online.

 For simple website monitoring, Uptime does a good job.
 It is not too expensive and includes key features you’d need for a basic website.
 The transaction